raineorshine/cint/README.md

 	/** Calls the given function as normal, then passes its inputs and output to the spier (defaults to console.log) */ cint.spy(f, spier)

-	/** Returns a copy of the given function that calls the original function in the context of the first argument.
-Passes arguments 1..n as normal. */ cint.inContext(f)

 	/** Converts the given synchronous function into an asynchronous function that applies its arguments to the original function and invokes callback(error, result) */ cint.toAsync(f)